 time, codes and standards are pretty far off the radar

-screen of someone deeply involved with, say, creating new
+screen of someone deeply involved with, say, creating a new

 Maybe we need to look inside schools that teach